Skip to main content

 4.11 Chartered Transportation

-The decision to use a private aircraft, bus, van, driver or other service should be made by the traveler and manager or travel approver based on cost and business needs.
-Prior to entering an agreement for chartered transportation, the traveler must contact the Office of Risk Management and Insurance for information regarding insurance and licensing requirements.
+The decision to use a private aircraft, bus, van, driver, or other service should be made by the traveler and manager or travel approver based on cost and business needs.
+Prior to entering an agreement for chartered transportation, the traveler must contact Risk Management and Insurance for information regarding insurance and licensing requirements.

 4.12 Meal Expenses

-For meal expenses, no receipts are required except for athletic team travel.
+Receipts are not required for meal expenses except for athletic team travel.
 Meal expenses are reimbursed via per diem.

 b.
 Per diem reimbursement is not allowed for Vicinity Travel.

-d.
-Business meals will not be reimbursed if they have been paid for by other means such as per diem or meals included in prepaid conference fees.
+c.
+Business meals will not be reimbursed if they have been paid for by other means, such as per diem or meals included in prepaid conference fees.

 4.13 Other Allowable Travel Expenses

 a.
-Taxi or bus fares to and from depots, airports and hotels.
+Taxi, bus fares, train/metro, or rideshares to and from depots, airports, hotels, and meetings

 e.
-Laundry expenses for official domestic business trips of five days or longer away from the employee’s Official Station.
-Laundry expense will not be reimbursed for foreign travel as it is calculated as a portion of the foreign Meals and Incidental Expenses (M&IE) rate.
+Laundry expenses for official domestic business trips of five (5) days or longer away from the employee’s Official Station.
+Laundry expenses will not be reimbursed for foreign travel as it is calculated as a portion of the foreign Per Diem Expenses rate.

 g.
-Travelers with a Disability may require reasonable accommodations under the ADA.
-(See the Human Resources website for guidelines and necessary forms).
+Travelers with a Disability may require reasonable accommodations under the ADA (see University Policy 7570 – Accommodating Disabilities in the Work Environment and the Human Resources and Workforce Strategy website for guidelines and necessary forms)

 h.
-Other items not specifically described herein that are necessary to the performance of official University travel may be allowable provided there is an approved business purpose.
+Other items not specifically described in this section that are necessary to the performance of official University travel may be allowable provided there is an approved business purpose.

 a.
 When a third party pays for or intends to reimburse a Boise State employee for travel expenses, the employee may only submit a reimbursement request for Allowable Expenses not covered by the third party.

 b.
-If the third party reimburses an employee for expenses after the employee has been reimbursed by the University, the employee must repay Boise State the lesser of (i) the total amount paid by the third party, or (ii) the total amount reimbursed to the employee by the University.
+If the third party reimburses an employee for expenses after the employee has been reimbursed by the university, the employee must repay Boise State University the lesser of 1.) the total amount paid by the third party or 2.) the total amount reimbursed to the employee by the University.
 It is the traveler’s responsibility to initiate reimbursement and to ensure that any funds received are remitted to the University.

 c.
-University employees may not use personal funds to pay travel expenses on behalf of faculty, staff, students, Guests or colleagues unless extenuating circumstances exist and there is no other means of payment.
+University employees may not use personal funds to pay travel expenses on behalf of faculty, staff, students, Guests, or colleagues unless extenuating circumstances exist and there is no other means of payment.
 In such a case, expenses will not be reimbursed until the trip is complete and the trip expense report is submitted.
-Check with Travel Services before committing personal funds.
+Travelers should consult with Travel and Expense Reimbursement Services before committing personal funds.

-4.15 Personal Expenses (not eligible for payment with P-card or reimbursement)
+4.15 Personal Expenses (not eligible for payment with P-card, University Corporate Travel Card, or reimbursement)

 a.
 Expenses of a personal nature incurred solely for the convenience or sentiment of the traveler.